911 caller in San Bernardino school shooting: ‘I’m scared’

-LOS ANGELES (AP) — A caller tells emergency dispatchers during a shooting at a San Bernardino elementary school that she’s scared and has locked herself in the office.
+LOS ANGELES (AP) — A panicked 911 caller immediately identified a teacher’s husband as the man who opened fire at a San Bernardino elementary school and told the dispatcher that she had locked herself in the office.

-Police on Friday released portions of the 911 calls from the shooting that left a teacher and student dead.
-In one of the short tapes, a caller identifies the shooter as a teacher’s husband.
+Police on Friday released portions of the emergency calls from the shooting this week that killed a special-education teacher and her student.
+In one of the short tapes, a caller says a teacher had been shot by her husband and describes his clothing.

-Police say 53-year-old Cedric Anderson walked into his estranged wife’s classroom Monday and opened fire, targeting her but also hitting two of her students.

-Karen Smith and 8-year-old Jonathan Martinez were killed.
-Nine-year-old Nolan Brandy is expected to recover.

 Most Read Stories